 Programs and services to help support you and your family on your kidney journey.

-- Transplant Education: Educational seminars offered monthly that provide practical support and training on the following topics: Finding Your Living Kidney Donor, Being an Effective Kidney Donor Champion, The Importance of Self-Advocacy and Realities of the Kidney Transplant Journey.
+- Transplant Education: Educational seminars offered monthly that provide practical support and training on the following topics: Finding Your Living Kidney Donor, Being an Effective Kidney Donor Champion, The Importance of Self-Advocacy, Realities of the Kidney Transplant Journey, and Living Donation and Paired Exchange.
 Click here for details and registration for upcoming seminars.

-- One-Stop Marketing Shop: Order all your customizable marketing materials in one place through our easy, web-based shop.
+- OTL Storefront: Order all your customizable marketing materials in one place through our easy, web-based shop.
 Professionally printed at discounted pricing.
-Coming Soon!

 - Needs-Based Marketing: If you are concerned that you don’t have the financial resources to launch an effective campaign, please consider applying to this program to see if you qualify for a free marketing package.
 Click here to contact us for more information.